alexandre-savaris/fhir-facade-cnes-organization/README.md

 - Use the Bearer token `0190dfc9-288e-70b3-80a5-70eb9a03d68e` for authentication.

 ## Notes
-The facade accesses the homologation instance of the SOAP webservice, whose data are available for __test use only__.
+The facade accesses the homologation instance of the SOAP webservice, whose data are available for __tests use only__.